ALPHAx81/inEdx/README.md

 # inEdx
-hey there, rachit this side, hope you are fine and doing good.
+hey there, BACKGROUND CHANGER USING JAVASCRIPT IS FINALLY UP, COMPLETED IT USING <>, css and JS.